yfralam/yfralam.github.io/content/posts/anomalies/CSplusAPS.md

 Ideally, I wanted to do a computation on the boundary to show that the invertible phase that was left over is order 3, just like the anomaly in 4d free Maxwell.
 Instead, I ended up using a lot of fancy language for no reason to derive 3d Chern-Simons requires a gravitational part.

-At some point I'll probably email Tachikawa or one of my more knowledgeable friends about this my original question.
+At some point I'll probably email Tachikawa or one of my more knowledgeable friends about my original question.

 ## Derivation using APS theorem